 Bill Memo: Birds and Bees Protection Act

 This bill amends the environmental conservation law to ban and prohibit certain uses of neonicotinoids, including on certain seed coatings by 2025 and for turf and ornamental uses by 2024.
 In addition, the bill commissions a study to be conducted on the feasible alternatives to toxic pesticide use to be submitted to the Governor and legislature no later than January 1, 2023.
-The bill also provides the State authority to temporarily suspend the ban if there’s a lack of a commercially available alternative for a specific seed; and allows the Department of Environmental Conservation to provide a use exemption if there is an environmental emergency that no other less harmful pesticide could effectively address.
+The bill also provides the Governor, after consulting with the commissioners of Agriculture and Markets and DEC, the authority to temporarily suspend the ban if there’s a lack of a commercially available alternative for a specific seed; and allows the Department of Environmental Conservation (DEC) to provide a use exemption if there is an environmental emergency that no other less harmful pesticide could effectively address.

 This bill would ban the sale or use of corn, soybean, and wheat seeds coated with toxic neonicotinoids (“neonics”), as well as prohibit the use of these toxic insecticides on turf and ornamental plants beginning in 2025.
 The use and application of neonics threatens the health and viability of New York State’s agricultural production, food systems, economic development, and environmental sustainability.

 Neonics are extremely harmful insecticides that can kill pollinators, birds, and fish.
 Neonics have been linked to colony collapse disorder, a disturbing trend of massive bee die-offs.
 Beekeepers in New York have lost over 40% of their bee colonies every year for the past decade.
 The collapse of bees threatens the agricultural production of apples, pumpkins, squash and tomatoes in New York.
 These crops contribute nearly half a billion in economic output in our state each year and support thousands of jobs and much-needed tax revenue.